PhD programmes at the Faculty of Medicine

-The PhD training programmes aims to satisfy current and future needs for competence within research, development, guidance and teaching at universities, other public and private institutions, enterprises and organizations.
+Do you have a strong interest for research and wish to take a PhD?
+Our PhD training programmes aim to satisfy current and future needs for competence within research, development, guidance and teaching at universities, other public and private institutions, enterprises and organizations.

 The Faculty of Medicine offers the following PhD programmes:

 - PhD in Palliative Care